 The 2” of gel memory foam on the top of the mattress helps with motion isolation.
-The foam is very responsive, so it bounces back to its original shape shortly after you move off the bed.
+The foam is very responsive, so it bounces back to its original shape shortly after people move off the bed.

 To get a better idea, check out the motion transfer test I conducted in the video below:

 The transition and durable base foam in the mattress help to keep the edges supported.
-You will sink slightly on the sides because of the memory foam on the top layer, but overall the edge support is decent.
+People will sink slightly on the sides because of the memory foam on the top layer, but overall the edge support is decent.

 Nest Bedding offers a 500-night free trial.
-This means you get more than a year to try out the mattress, and if you decide you do not like it you can return it for a full refund.
+This means people get more than a year to try out the mattress, and if they decide they do not like it they can return it for a full refund.

-They do suggest that you try the mattress out for at least a couple weeks – ideally a month- before deciding, so you and the mattress can adjust to the proper support.
+They do suggest that people try the mattress out for at least a couple weeks – ideally a month- before deciding, so they can adjust to the proper support.

 There is also a Lifetime Warranty offer with the mattress.
-Nest Bedding defines this as 10 years and says they will cover any defects in workmanship and materials for the first 10 years, and then if anything happens after that they will replace the bed for half off (one time) for the rest of your lifetime.
+Nest Bedding defines this as 10 years and says they will cover any defects in workmanship and materials for the first 10 years, and then if anything happens after that they will replace the bed for half off (one time) for the rest of one’s lifetime.

 This mattress stands out in its simplicity and its firmness.
 It is straightforward in its construction and use of high-quality materials.
 Made completely with foam and a cooling layer, this mattress will most likely be a good fit for those who sleep on their stomachs.

 The long trial period and “forever warranty” that Nest offers also removes the risk of trying out the mattress.
-It’s priced competitively to other memory foam mattresses that can be delivered to your door as well.
+It’s priced competitively to other memory foam mattresses that can be delivered to one’s door as well.

 Based on my experience, the Aloha Sleep mattress could be a great fit for a stomach or back sleeper who is looking for an affordable but durable and supportive mattress delivered right his/her door.